-In terms of personal life, in March 1922 Berg married Adelaide girl Connie Hendry and in the mid-1920s moved into the large house 'Bergslein' overlooking the harbour from on Stubbs

-Road, two thirds of the way up the Peak.
-They had a son, Derek, born in November 1926 but tragically, in October 1929, Connie died in Hong Kong of cerebral malaria.
+In terms of personal life, in March 1922 Berg married Adelaide girl Connie Hendry and in the mid-1920s moved into the large house 'Bergslein' overlooking the harbour from on Stubbs Road, two thirds of the way up the Peak.
+They had a son, Derek, born in November 1926, then a year later a stillborn daughter.
+Tragically, in mid-October 1929, Connie died in Hong Kong of cerebral malaria.
 In 1932 Berg remarried to Tui O'Kane (b.
-1904), an Australian nurse from Sydney and had a daughter together.
-Unfortunately the Depression made business very tight and before long they were forced to sell Bergslein and the yacht, pay off the servants, rent a flat, and Tui to go back to work as a nurse.
-Gradually their situation improved.
+1904), an Australian nurse from Sydney and they had a daughter together.
+Unfortunately the Depression made business very tight and before long they were forced to sell not only Svale, as mentioned, but also Bergslein and the yacht, pay off the servants, rent a flat, and Tui to go back to work as a nurse.
+On 9 April 1931 a brief news item in the South China Morning Post advised that 'Mr.Sverre Berg advertises that he has established himself as Stock and Sharebroker with offices in the bank of Canton building'.
+This may have been in association with established local brokers Carroll Bros. because on 1 November 1933 there appeared a Notice that 'Mr. Sverre Berg is no longer connected with our firm'.
+Whether through sharebroking or other activities, the family's situation gradually improved.

-After the German occupation of Norway in April 1940, Berg joined the Royal Hong Kong Volunteers as a 6-inch gunner at Fort Stanley, where he was wounded on the last day of fighting against the Japanese invasion.
-After the colony's surrender on Christmas Day 1941, he was interned at Shamshuipo, as separately his wife.
+In November 1939, two months after war had been declared, Berg was listed as Air Raid Protection (ARP) Warden for Eastern District 'G'.
+After the German occupation of Norway in April 1940, he joined the Royal Hong Kong Volunteers as a 6-inch gunner at Fort Stanley, where he was wounded on the last day of fighting against the Japanese invasion.
+After the colony's surrender on Christmas Day 1941, he was interned at the Shamshuipo camp, as separately his wife Tui.